-When my 5-year-old daughter is tired it’s obvious to everyone but her.
-As far as she’s concerned, everything is awful.
+When my 5-year-old daughter is tired, it’s obvious to everyone but her.
+As far as she's concerned, everything is awful.
 Nothing pleases her and nothing can possibly make her feel better.
-Confusingly, she pushes everyone away while at the same time wants to be coddled and let me tell you, holding her when she’s cranky is like trying to snuggle a porcupine.
+She pushes everyone away, while at the same time wanting to be coddled...
+And, let me tell you, holding her when she’s cranky is like trying to snuggle a porcupine.
 Come back when you’re a little less prickly, kid.

 - Worries and anxieties about stressors that have occurred as a result of the death

 - Bad dreams, or anxiety about having bad dreams

 - Trouble sleeping in the bed they shared with their partner

 - Disorders such as depression, insomnia, and/or PTSD

 For some grievers, lack of sleep is so pervasive that it’s impossible to ignore its impact.
 But for many, the loss of sleep seems marginal and, when you're dealing with more obvious and painful stressors, it’s easy to overlook the impact fatigue might have on your emotional outlook.
 Unfortunately, if you aren't cognizant of the importance of a good night's sleep, then you're far less likely to see it as necessary in your grief.

 Research suggests that long-term sleep deficits can lead to accelerated skin aging, increased risk of stroke, decreased bone density, increased risk of obesity, increased risk for heart disease, and increased risk for cancer and premature death.
 Not only that, but the effects felt after even a night or two of poor sleep can turn an otherwise reasonable adult into a cranky 5-year-old.
 For grievers, this puts them at a disadvantage when dealing with the complicated emotions of grief.
 Lack of sleep may lead to a person to feel:

 - More easily overwhelmed

 - Less empathetic